-Everyone has inventory to manage.
+Most of us have some kind of inventory to manage.
 On the job it’s a tool crib, workshop or maintenance supply closet.
-At home you have junk drawers, maybe a kitchen pantry, or a workshop in your garage.
+At home you might have junk drawers, maybe a kitchen pantry, or a workshop in your garage.
 And when it’s time to relax?
-There’s that tackle box again.
-When it comes to these day-to-day inventories, we all have our own strategies for keeping it all under control.
-And while there’s no right or wrong way there sure isn’t any shortage of advice out there.
-Here are some helpful tips for 8 everyday inventories.
+There's an inventory there too.
+For example, when's the last time you organized your tackle box?
+When it comes to these day-to-day inventories, we all have our own strategies for keeping our stuff under control.
+Here are some helpful tips for eight everyday inventories.

 1. The Tackle Box

-It’s easy for a tackle box to get out of control.
-After a successful day of fishing, putting everything back in its place is not a top priority.
+It’s easy for a tackle box to get disorganized.
+After a successful day of fishing, putting everything back where it belongs is not always a top priority.
 If this sounds familiar, you’re not alone.
-After a little research, we found a lot of folks out there with tackle box issues.
-Are you one of them?
+Here are some tips for keeping a tackle box more organized.

 - Small compartment boxes can be used to store small flies and lures.